TheSkyentist/GELATO/README.md

 The current supported additional components are:

 1. Broad Component: The broad components are modeled as Gaussians.
 They are forced to have a positive flux.
-The default value of the velocity dispersion of the line is set to 1000 km/s, while it is bounded between 750 km/s and 10000 km/s.
+The default value of the velocity dispersion of the line is set to 1200 km/s, while it is bounded between 1000 km/s and 10000 km/s.
 2. Outflow Component: They are forced to have a positive flux.
 The outflow components are modeled as Gaussians.
 The default value of the velocity dispersion of the line is set to 500 km/s, while it is bounded between 500 km/s and 1000 km/s.
-3. Absorption Component: The outflow components are modeled as Gaussians.
-They are forced to have a negative flux.
-The default value of the velocity dispersion of the line is set to 600 km/s, while it is bounded between 350 km/s and 3000 km/s.

 In order to have GELATO attempt to fit an emission line with an additional component, the line must be flagged in the parameters file, described in the section below.
 The flag is an integer, whose bitwise digits describe if a specific additional component should be tried.
 Examples for all possible combinations are given in the figure following the description of the EmissionGroups parameter.